nvhoanganh/angular7dotnetcoresqldocker/README.md

 7. create new docker image by running `docker image build . -t newangular7app` command inside of the angular-ui folder. **Note**:
    1. `.` represent the Path to the `Dockerfile`.
    2. `newangular7app` is the name and the tag of the docker image (you can change to anything you want)
-   3. you can run this command from root (`Docker` folder) by specifying the `-f` parameter:
-    > `docker build -f angular-ui/Dockerfile angular-ui -t newangular7app`
+   3. you can run this command from root (`Docker` folder) by specifying the `-f` parameter: `docker build -f angular-ui/Dockerfile angular-ui -t newangular7app`
-8. check to make sure image is create by running `docker image ls`
+8. check to make sure image is created by running `docker image ls`
 9. run the newly created image by running `docker run -d --rm -p 4200:80 newangular7app` where
     1. `-d` will make the container run in the background
     2. `--rm` will remove the container when the it stops
 10. open http://localhost:4200 , you should see the Angular app is running
 11. view the running docker container by running `docker ps`
 12. stop the running container by running `docker container stop 0f` where `0f` is the first 2 characters of the Container ID (http://localhost:4200 should not stop working)